By the numbers: Facts and figures about the queen's funeral

 — 5,949: Military personnel deployed throughout the meticulously choreographed operation that began with the queen's death on Sept.
 8 at her Balmoral Estate in the Scottish Highlands.
 That number comprises 4,416 from the army, 847 from the navy and 686 from the air force.
 In addition, around 175 armed forces personnel from Commonwealth nations have been involved.

-— 142: Royal Navy ratings who will pull the state gun carriage carrying the queen's coffin on Monday when it leaves the Houses of Parliament for her funeral.
+— 142: Royal Navy ratings tasked with pulling the state gun carriage carrying the queen's coffin on Monday from the Houses of Parliament for her funeral and afterward for a procession through London.

 — More than 10,000: Police officers.
 Metropolitan Police Deputy Assistant Commissioner Stuart Cundy said the “hugely complex” policing operation is the biggest in the London force’s history, surpassing the London 2012 Olympics which saw up to 10,000 police officers on duty per day.